 Suncast Lightweight Container Pots 2 Pack, $50

-These lightweight containers are perfect for gardening, the 22-inch pot size will give your veggies enough room to grow.
+These large lightweight pots are perfect for vegetable gardening in pots; the 22-inch pot size will give your veggies enough room to grow.
+Plus, they’re a great price point for two pots.

-This natural solid wood planter is 4 feet long providing spacious growing space for your vegetables.
-Made of non-paint and non-toxic it’s a good selection for growing veggies.
-It’s large, but doesn’t take up much space.
+This natural solid wood planter is 4 feet long, providing spacious vegetable growing space.
+Made of non-paint and non-toxic materials, it’s a good selection for growing many veggies if you have limited space.

-Related: How to Garden on a Budget, Tips For Growing Mojito Mint
+Looking for more on gardening?
+Here are some posts you may find helpful: How to Garden on a Budget, Tips For Growing Mojito Mint.

 3) Soil Mix and Fertilizer/Feeding

-The mix needs to have good drainage and the container at least 1 drain hole so the excess water can drain out.
+The mix needs good drainage, and the container needs at least one drain hole to drain the excess water.
 Otherwise, the roots may be subject to rot.

 Fox Farm Happy Frog Potting Soil, $19.89